For any type of business — small or large, B2B or B2C — your website is your greatest digital marketing tool.

 Workrise, a workforce management solution for the skilled trades, uses a clean design to highlight their main service offerings.
 The company helps connect businesses and workers in the commercial, industrial, and infrastructure industries, which is clear from the homepage.
 The main headline is animated and the text changes to different but relevant phrases focusing on the industries they serve.

-It’s also clear who their customers are — businesses and workers — based on the buttons.
+It’s also clear who their potential clients are — businesses and workers — based on the buttons.
 If you scroll down just below the homepage window border, you’ll see a more detailed explanation of what they offer for both companies and individuals, as well as which industries they serve.
 The website also features a simple navigation menu with clear CTAs.

 Sales website designs